 Getting ready to complete the self-employment section of your self-assessment tax return?
 Confused about where to find the numbers you need and the allowances you need to claim that will help you to pay less tax?
-Then, this guide is for you!
-Here you’ll find a step-by-step guide to completing the self-employment section, which numbers you need and extra help with things like capital allowances, CIS and national insurance, as well as who can fill in the short-form tax return (SA200) – a real time saver.
+Then this guide is for you!
+Here, you’ll find a step-by-step guide to completing the self-employment section and which numbers you need.
+I’ll also give you extra help with things like capital allowances, CIS and National Insurance.
+Plus, who can fill in the short-form tax return (SA200) – a real time saver!

 Updated 20 September 2021

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

 - 1. Who Should Fill in a Self-Employed Tax Return?